mre/endler.dev/content/2024/the-dying-web/index.md

 >
 > If you answered 2, then chances are you know your WebRTC stuff well, but you're probably on a Chromium browser.

-## How could Google get free reign?
+## How could Google get free rein?

 Because everyone and their car stopped testing their stuff anywhere else.
-If everyone tweaks their site for Chrome, whelp, of course the site will work just fine on Chrome!
+If everyone tweaks their site for Chrome, well, of course the site will work just fine on Chrome!
-We find ways around Chrome's weird kinks.
+We find ways around Chrome's weird quirks.
-More users join the cult because stuff "just works" and the vicious cycle continues.
+More users join the bandwagon because stuff "just works" and the vicious cycle continues.
 I can't blame them.
 It's easier to ride a horse in the direction it is going.

 ## But at what cost?

-\*Elrond voice\*: We've been there two decades ago.
+\*Elrond voice\*: We've been down this road before.
 (Okay, I was there.)
 We called it the *Browser Wars*: Netscape vs Internet Explorer.
-Netscape lost and Microsoft ruled over the web with their iron-clad fist.
+Netscape lost and Microsoft ruled over the web with an iron fist.
 It wasn't fun.
 We had more hacks around browser limitations than actual website functionality.
-Parents brought their kids through college by working around browser bugs for money.
+Parents put their kids through college by working around browser bugs for money.

 Microsoft tried *really* hard to make life as miserable as possible for everybody: